 Buying essential oils can get expensive, that is for sure.
 It can be especially difficult if you are on a strict budget.
-Here we highlight thirty inexpensive essential oils that you can build your collection with on a limited budget.
+Here we highlight thirty affordable essential oils that you can build your collection with on a limited budget.

 These are really great aromatherapy oils too, oils that are filled with so many therapeutic qualities.
 While we all have to watch our bottom line, these budget-friendly essential oils are worth looking into.